-In the prior years' peer review reports, it was determined that Chile's review and supervision mechanism currently in place and the procedure to be implemented once a larger number of rulings are issued were sufficient to meet the minimum standard.
-Chile's implementation in this regard remains unchanged, and therefore continues to meet the minimum standard.
+In the prior years' peer review reports, it was determined that Indonesia's review and supervision mechanism was sufficient to meet the minimum standard in the absence of rulings being issued in practice.
+Indonesia's implementation in this regard remains unchanged, and therefore continues to meet the minimum standard.